ohld/edipus/permissions_controll/README.md

 Access should be renewed after every reboot.

 ### How to protect the model from hacking:
 `give_permissions` and `checkpass` processes comunicates through FIFO file with a specific name.
 Any user, who creates a FIFO file with the same name in the same directory and writes a username in it, can get access without entering a password.
 So the name of the FIFO file and the mechanism of comunication through it should be concealed.
-For this purpose **ABSOLUTELY ALL** files should be closed for reading, writing and execution for **EVERYONE**. `checkpass` should be opened for all users, but only on execution.
+For this purpose **ABSOLUTELY ALL** files should be closed for reading, writing and execution for **EVERYONE**. `checkpass` should be opened for all users, but only for execution.

 ### How to use it with EDIPUS:
-The script which anlyses faces should do exactly the same as `checkpass` binary instead of it.
+The script which anlyses faces should do exactly the same as `checkpass` binary.
+So it should be instead of `checkpass`.
 And 'if' condition should check a face, not a password.